 Initially unable to speak, read or write English and knowing only his native Manx Gaelic, within 7 years he had risen through the ranks to become the master carpenter to the Mediterranean Fleet.

-Fund-raising is well underway for A NEW MEMORIAL to William Kennish in New York, and details are available of the WILLIAM KENNISH MEMORIAL TRUST which is raising funds to create a Manx Granite memorial which will be shipped from the Isle of Man and placed in New York.
-YOU CAN DONATE HERE!
+Fund-raising has been completed for the NEW MEMORIAL to William Kennish in New York, and details are available of the WILLIAM KENNISH MEMORIAL TRUST and the Manx Granite memorial which is now on its way from the Isle of Man to New York.

 Please contact enquiries -at- william-kennish.com for more information.
 (Please replace " -at- " with @)